MarcelCaron-NOAA/verif_plotting/README.md

 can check for debugging.
 The lowest log level that is currently functional is "INFO".
 "DEBUG" statements may be included in a later implementation.

+## ADDITIONAL SETTINGS:
+Most changes in the plotting configuration are made in py_plotting.config, but a few other aspects of the plotting task may be changed in ${USH_DIR}/settings.py if needed.
+These aspects include the template used to find .stat files in OUTPUT_BASE_DIR, axis max/min limits, confidence level for confidence intervals, bootstrap settings, verification time range presets, model display specs, and allowable plotting requests.
+Comments in ${USH_DIR}/settings.py describe how most of these aspects can be changed.